New Painting Tools That Are Changing the Game

 The PaintRunner Pro

 This electric roller applies paint for you.
-Just fill the reservoir, turn it on, and glide it along the wall.
-It releases the perfect amount of paint for full, even coverage.
-No mess, no fuss.
+Just fill the reservoir, turn it on, and roll.
+It releases the perfect amount of paint for smooth, even coverage—no drips, no fuss.

 The Paint Shield

-Painting trim and edges is tedious work.
-The Paint Shield protects surfaces around trim so you can roll freely without taping everything off or worrying about drips and splatters.
-It’s a reusable guard that attaches to any standard roller cover.
+Trim work is no longer tedious.
+The Paint Shield attaches to a roller, protecting surfaces around trim so you can roll freely without taping or worrying about splatters.

 The PaintStick EZ-Twist